 There was a Health and Safety Statement in place.
 A weekly health and safety checklist was completed which included a review of the housekeeping, emergency exits, electrical safety furniture and fittings.
 Action plans were put in place if required and timescales outlined for completion.
+There was a risk management policy in place.
+This had been amended following the previous inspection and now met the requirements of the Regulations.

 The inspector saw that an unannounced monthly health and safety audit of the premises was carried out.
 The actions required, timelines and person responsible for completion were documented.

-Risk assessments on the use of the vehicles to transport residents were also carried out on a weekly basis.
+Risk assessments were also carried out on the use of the vehicles to transport residents.
 This included checking the oil and water, the lights, tyres, tax and insurance.
 An active risk register was also maintained.